issigg/dell-i5-6500-macos/README.md

 ## What's this?

 This is a clover efi for running macOS Mojave on Dell computers, will work on any dell computers running 6th generation Intel processors with integrated graphics.
 In order to get your graphics working you will need to update some EFI BIOS variables.
-You can find out how to do this [here](efitutorial.md) and [MathQuill](http://mathquill.com/).
+You can find out how to do this [here](efitutorial.md).

 <img src="screenshot.png">